Generic Name: Cariprazine (kar IP ra zeen)

 - This medicine may cause seizures in some patients.
 Talk with the doctor.

-- Dizziness, sleepiness, and feeling less stable may happen with Vraylar.
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+- Dizziness, sleepiness, and feeling less stable may happen with Vraylar (cariprazine).
+These may lead to falling, which can cause broken bones or other health problems.

-- Taking Vraylar in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Vraylar (cariprazine) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Vraylar) best taken?